John Jenkins and Muhammad Ali (center)

 In the final photo, John Jenkins is in the foreground, his eyes sparkling, a smile of pure delight spreading across his face.
 Callahan is barely standing, one arm around his wife, the other behind the back of Ali.
 Billy Johnson, who took the photo, remembers that Ali, whose left arm is hidden behind Callahan, was actually holding him up by his belt.
 Moments later, Callahan collapsed back into his easy chair like he’d gone ten rounds.
 With practiced hands, Tommy’s wife connected the oxygen tube back to the tracheostomy.
 It was time to leave.

 But on that rainy night in the living room of Tommy Callahan was where the real magic happened; a moment of pure, loving humanity between Blacks and Whites, when Lewiston opened itself to the gathering forces of American social change embodied by Muhammed Ali.
-And mayor John Jenkins, as a Black mayor in a largely white state, was the symbol of that change.
+And mayor John Jenkins, as a Black mayor in a largely white state, symbolized that change.